alexvanacker/dockerized-idp-testbed/README.md

 (If there are two VALUES, use the last one).

 6- Go to `https://idptestbed/` and accept the invalid SSL certificate.
-Login with one of the users in `ldap/users.ldif` using the `uid` and `userPassword` from that file.
+You should be able to login, into the simpleSAML service with one of the users in `ldap/users.ldif` using the `uid` and `userPassword` from that file.

-If you need to update users or any other property, you will need to run `docker-compose rm` before building the images once more.
+:warning: If you need to update users or any other property, you will need to run `docker-compose build --no-cache` to build the images once more.

 ## Setting up Concord